BioJulia/PopGen.jl/docs/popdata_basics/exclusion.md

 ## Remove monomorphic loci
 While included in the file parsers by default, you may want to do this manually with `drop_monomorphic`, which returns a new `PopData` object excluding any monomorphic loci.
-You can use the mutable version `drop_monomorphic` to edit a `PopData` object in-place.
+You can use the mutable version `drop_monomorphic!` to edit a `PopData` object in-place.
 ```julia
 drop_monomorphic(::PopData)